rubyworks/rubytest/README.md

 run in the order given.
 Also, if ordered, a case's test units cannot be selected or filtered independent of one another.

+### Test Type

 A test object may provide a `#type`, which can be used to characterize the type of test case or test unit.
 For example, RSpec might return `describe` as the type of a test case and `it` as the type of a test unit, where as Cucumber would use `feature` and `scenario` for test cases and `then` for test units (depending on choices made by the implementors).

+### Subtext

 A test object can also supply a `#subtext`, which can be used to describe the _setup_ associated with a test.

+### Source Location

 If a test object responds to `#source_location` it will be taken to identify the file and line in which the the test was defined.
 The return value of `#source_location` must be a two-element array of `[file, line]`.

-(TODO: coverage needs to change a bit)
+### Coverage

+NOTE: This is still expiremental and subjet to change.

 A test object may respond to `#covers` to identify the particular "component" of the program being tested.
 The return value must be the the full name of a constant, class, module or method.
 Methods must also be represented with fully qualified names, e.g. `FooClass#foo` and `FooClass.bar` for an instance method and a class method, respectively.

+### Tags

 A test object can provide `#tags` which must return a one-word string or array of one-word strings.
 The test runner can use the tags to limit the particular tests that are run.

+### Skip

-If any test object responds to `#skip?` it indicates that the test unit or test case should be skipped and not tested (it may or may not be mentioned in the test output depending on the reporter used).
+If any test object responds to `#skip?` it indicates that the test unit or test case should be skipped and not tested.
+It may or may not be mentioned in the test output depending on the reporter used.

-A test framework may raise a `NotImplementedError` to have a test recorded as _pending_, a kind of _todo_ item to remind the developer of tests that still need to be written.
-The `NotImplementedError` is a standard Ruby exception and a subclass of `ScriptError`.

-If the `NotImplmentedError` responds in the affirmative to `#assertion?` then the test is taken to be a purposeful _omission_, rather than simply pending.

-Any raised exception that responds to `#assertion?` in the affirmative is taken to a failed assertion rather than an error.
-Ruby Test extends the Extension class to support this method for all exceptions.

 ## Usage

 There are a few ways to run tests.
-There is a command line tool:
+First, there is a command line tool:

     $ ruby-test